mckechniep/sneatsnags/README.md

 ## 📄 License

-This project is proprietary software for SneatSnags Platform.
+This project is proprietary software for SeatSnags Platform.

 ---